SamuraiZen28/detailed-serverinfo/README.md

 remove the "const colors = require(./../../colors.json)
-line unless you have a colors.json file already.  do Ctrl + F and put into "colors.wip" and replace it with any other color.
+line unless you have a colors.json file already.  do Ctrl + F and put into the search "colors.wip" and replace it with any other color.